savoirfairelinux/dhtnet/README.md

 - **UPnP Integration**: DHTNet seamlessly integrates with UPnP, enabling automatic port mapping and enhanced network connectivity.

-- **Server TURN Support**: DHTNet includes support for server TURN, used as a fallback for connections if the NAT block all possible connections.
+- **Server TURN Support**: DHTNet includes support for server TURN, used as a fallback for connections if the NAT blocks all possible connections.

 ## Documentation